ecetter/plzexplain/r.md

 Searching for install instructions will usually get you across the finish line!

 Some R packages may require changes to the user environment before the package can be installed successfully within the R console.
-Typically, the user environment change is as simple as accessing a newer compiler version by loading a software module like *gcc* with
+Typically, the user environment change is as simple as accessing a newer compiler version by loading a software module like *intel* with
 ```
-$ module load gcc
+$ module load intel
 ```

 Sometimes, installing R packages may be a little more involved.
 To install the *units* R package, for example, an additional library must be downloaded and installed locally in order for the package to be installed properly.
-To install the *units* R package on Roar Collab, perform the following commands in an interactive session on a compute node:
+To install the *units* R package on Roar Collab (RC), perform the following commands in an interactive session on a compute node:
 ```
 $ cd ~/scratch
 $ wget https://downloads.unidata.ucar.edu/udunits/2.2.28/udunits-2.2.28.tar.gz